rocicorp/replicache/doc/setup.md

 };
 ```

+Previously we mentioned that Replicache has a mechanism that ensures that local, speculative changes are always applied on top of changes from the server.
+The way this works is that when Replicache pulls and applies changes from the server, any mutator invocations that have not yet been confirmed by the server are _replayed_ on top of the new server state.
+This is much like a git rebase, and the effects of the patch-and-replay are revealed atomically to your app.

-It's important to remember that Replicache will frequently re-run mutations during sync against different versions of the cache.
-Thus a mutator's behavior should not depend on anything other than its parameters and the cache itself (it should be a pure function of its parameters, including `tx`).
+An important consequence of the fact that Replicache will re-run mutations during sync against new versions of the cache is that a mutator's behavior should not depend on anything other than its parameters and the cache itself (it should be a pure function of its parameters, including `tx`).

 For example here, we pass the generated unique ID _into_ the mutator as a param, rather than creating it inside the implementation.
 This may be counter-intuitive at first, but it make sense when you remember that Replicache is going to replay this transaction during sync, and we don't want the ID to change!